gdewael/gdewael.github.io/content/blog/equivariance/equivariance.md

   <i><small>(Hover over the elements highlighted in blue to see computation)</small></i>
 </p>

-For the purpose of the visualizations, I've conveneniently ignored the multiple heads that are typically used with self-attention.
+For the purpose of the visualizations, I've conveniently ignored the multiple heads that are typically used with self-attention.

 ## Permutation equivariance in self-attention